calledit/x86_x64_function_tracer/README.md

 The first one will proably work for most places.
 And using a breakpoint for the new places where we cant find a solution can work as a fallback.

+Tracing breakpoint type 3 will be similar to how the short version of call was done you will take a number of instrucitons move them and pray that ther are no jumps in to the instuctions.
+If you cant move the instructions you will have to rely on breakpoints.

+Tracing breakpoint type 4 can only be effeictly solved by wraping the entire call in a new call instruction.
+The issue with this is jumps IE .pdata fucnctions that are not functions.
+Not sure if this is a thing.
+Anyway tracing breakpoint type 4 is the least important type to trace.
+We might not even need to do it.

 ## Work so far